DavidBierbrauer/Testfunctions/README.md

-HaiveEye:

-A test script to test the ballpark of accuracy for interaction sensors, based on a simple setup of a high accuracy ball screw with encoder controlled by an arduino with a simple firmware, a high accuracy linear gauge for reference and a sensor (light, hall etc...) that needs to be evaluated

 ROS Inception Test:

 ROS takes care of a variety of requirements in a robot: multithreading, messaging and callbacks.
 The publisher subscriber methods works fairly well, but ROS2 services can have a problem.
 In the classic way of programming them, the ecosystem seems to expect to return the answer right away.